seetohjinwei/StackC/README.md

 - reverse N items (0 for everything) on the stack (in stdlib?)
 - have access to a second stack?

-import/include files
+import/include files so we can actually import and use the stdlib.stc!!!

-stdlib ideas:
-- cr -> newline quickly
-- peek -> dup pop